ManthanUgemuge/Drawing-App/README.md

 # DrawingApp
-A Simple Drawing Application which can be used as White Board.
+A Simple Drawing Application that can be used as White Board.
 <br/>
 It can be used as canvas or paint for illustrating further.